chememjc/kbled/README.md

 ```

 ### `kbled` daemon:
-This program is designed to be launched during system startup with the included script, though it can be run manually to verify it works before installation.
+This program is designed to be launched during system startup by systemd with the included script, though it can be run manually to verify it works before installation.
 If you want to run it manually, it must be run as root, so execute it with `sudo kbled` from the command line.
-(If you haven't installed it, cd to the directory from which it was compiled ex: `cd ~/kbled`) Optionally it can be called with command line arguments to set the default backlight color and backlight focus color (the color caps lock/num lock/scroll lock will change to when active) by specifying them from the command line.
+(If you have just compiled the program but haven't installed it, cd to the directory from which it was compiled ex: `cd ~/kbled` followed by `sudo ./kbled`) Optionally it can be called with command line arguments to set the default backlight color and backlight focus color (the color caps lock/num lock/scroll lock will change to when active) by specifying them from the command line.
 Example: `sudo kbled 255 0 0 0 255 0 0` to set the backlight color to red and the focus color to green.
 The default if nothing specified is a red backlight and a green focus color.

 It sets up a shared memory space that `kbledclient` (called from an unprivileged account) can interact with to modify the keyboard led settings along with a semaphore for accessing the array.
 The default scan time is 100 ms (changeable through `kbled` or the source code) so the max delay between hitting the caps lock key and the color changing should be 100 ms plus whatever delay is present due to the `IT829x` controller.